mlhartme/stool/README.md

 variables you can get and set with `sc config`.
 Every stages has a status, which is a set of fields, you can check it with `sc status`.

-A stage has a context which dertermins the Kubernetes cluster running the stage.
-Every stage has a unique name in that context.
+A stage has a context and a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 You define the stage name and context when you create the stage, neither can be changed later.

 Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it, `sc publish` and `sc config` upgrades it.
 Stage variables are Helm release values (or Helm release variables, as they occasionally call it).